 Romans 9:3-4: 3.
 For I could wish that I myself were accursed, separated from Messiah for the sake of my brethren, my kinsmen according to the flesh 4. who are Israelites, to whom belongs the adoption as sons.

 To Israel belongs - present tense - the adoption as sons.
 God still calls Himself Israel's Father (Jeremiah 31:9), and calls Israel His children (Deuteronomy 14:1), His son (Exodus 4:22; Hosea 11:1), His first-born (Exodus 4:22; Jeremiah 31:9).

-choice they are - present tense - beloved for the sake of the fathers; 29. for the gifts and the calling of
+standpoint of God's choice they are - present tense - beloved for the sake of the fathers; 29. for the gifts and